kelbyludwig/kel.bz/content/post/javaexec.md

 parameters) are safe to be user-controlled.

 Command injection vulnerabilities do not necessarily require special shell directives or user-controlled commands.
-This form of command injection is fairly straightforward and has had [plenty written about it](https://www.owasp.org/index.php/Command_injection) so I will focus on less obvious examples.
+This form of command injection is straightforward and has had [plenty written about it](https://www.owasp.org/index.php/Command_injection) so I will focus on less obvious examples.